AMA warns against use of e-cigs in light of lung illness reports

-(Reuters) - The American Medical Association (AMA) on Monday urged people to avoid the use of e-cigarette products until health officials could further investigate and understand the cause of lung illnesses across the country.
+Sept 9 (Reuters) - The American Medical Association (AMA) on Monday urged people to avoid the use of e-cigarette products across the United States until health officials could further investigate and understand the cause of lung illnesses across the country.

 “In light of increasing reports of e-cigarette-associated lung illnesses across the country, the AMA urges the public to avoid the use of e-cigarette products ...,” AMA President Patrice Harris said in a statement.